 Unleashing the Employment Potential of Persons with Disabilities

+The Manitoba government must overcome this enormous waste of human and economic potential.
 With a significant labour shortage forecast in Manitoba in the decades ahead, government needs to provide stronger leadership to realize the employment potential of persons with disabilities.